5 Strategies For Saving Money At The Eye Doctor

 4. Buy Contacts Online Instead of Through Your Doctor

-Just like glasses, contact lenses are also cheaper when purchased away from your doctor’s office.
-There are many sites like 1-800-Contacts that use your prescription to send contacts directly to your home.
-These sites tend to be cheaper and offer rebates that could result in big savings!
+Like glasses, contact lenses may also be cheaper when purchased away from your eye doctor’s office.
+There are many direct-to-consumer contacts websites that take your prescription and send contacts directly to your home.

 5. Search for Discounts